Ian-Rotor-Rig/racebox/README.md

 ### Ubuntu
 sudo apt install python3-hid
+sudo apt install usbrelay (this seems to solve some permissions issues)

 ### Ubuntu groups
 To work on Linux the user must be in the dialout group\